Tonyaradzwa/tonyaradzwa.github.io/README.md

 `Embedding -> Encoder LSTM -> RepeatVector -> Decoder LSTM -> Fully Connected -> Softmax`

-If we let `n,m` be the length of a given (problem, solution) pair in terms of number of characters in each of them, and let `v` be the number of unique characters in our dataset.
+If we let `n,m` be the maximum length of a given (problem, solution) pair in terms of number of characters in each of them, and let `v` be the number of unique characters in our dataset.
 The seq2seq model takes in a `n x 1` vector representing the characters in the problem(with indices according to a vocabulary), and outputs a `m x v` matrix where each row is represnting a probability distribution over the vocabulary indices for each character of the answer.
 Then, these rows representing probability distributions over the vocabularity for each character of the answer can be one-hot decoded to actual letters.

 To train the seq2seq model on batches, we had to specify a certain length both for the input sequence(question) and the output sequence(answer).
 So, we chose (20,5) and (30,10) as two pairs of maximum lengths for questions and answers, which meant that we only trained and tested our models on a subset of the original dataset.
 To make all questions and answers the same length, we added right-padding to complete the questions and answers to the specified length.
 This meant, for example, that we had quite many empty pad characters added to the end of many questions and answers.
 Essentially, this posed a challenge for us, since we had to "tell" the NN to ignore these as meaningless characters.
 This was achieved by adding the "mask_zero=True" option to the embedding layer.

 ## Discussion

 We tried several configurations of our model for this task.
-The base model we built was an LSTM layer connected to a Linear Layer that produced a single integer output.
-We first tried this model to solve problems in the arithmetic module.
-In our first training setup, we used stochastic gradient descent with MSE as our loss function.
-The initial hyperparameters and setup of our network is given as a table below
+Each configuration varied in the maximum length of the question (n) and in the maximum length in of the answer (m) and each (n,m) configuration had two trials.
+The rest of the hyperparameters remained fixed and are given in the table below.

 | Hyperparameters        |      |
 | :---:                  |:---: |